Juissie-GW/Juissie.jl/README.md

 Pkg.instantiate()
 ```

-To use our generators, you may need an OpenAI API key [see here](#api-keys).
+Currently, an OpenAI API key [see here](#api-keys) is required to use our generators.
+Similarly, loading a corpus (a `GeneratorWithCorpus`, in practice) will result in an error if an OpenAI API key has not been provided; this can also be done through the UI.

 To run our demo Jupyter notebooks, you may need to setup Jupyter [see here](#running-jupyter-notebooks).

 ### Verify Setup